 I love so many things about this mask.
 First, it smells like lemongrass and essential oils so I always feel so refreshed and rejuvenated when I apply it.
 Second, I love its tan color, so it's not an alarming shade on my face.
 Third, it really works.
 Especially if my skin is broken out before using it, I always notice clearer skin the next day.

 I've tried plenty of great, thriftier cleansers, but this will always be the product that inspired me to take better care of my skin.
 And, honestly, it really is worth the hype.

 I'd say you get plenty of bang for your buck—I've had the same container for more than a year, and it is easily the most effective mask I've ever tried.
 It does everything its name advertises—all with well-sourced, all-natural ingredients.

 Sure, there are brightening masks that cost half as much and last twice as long, but after discovering this one, I don't even care.
 First of all, it smells like a freshly peeled orange (delight!), and after leaving it on for 20 minutes, your skin has noticeably more glow and brightness, and it feels baby soft.
 The jar is tiny, and the instructions recommend using it three times a week, so doing this mask the right way is expensive.
-However, it actually does what it says, and for that I think it's worth it.
+However, it actually does what it claims, and for that I think it's worth it.

 Which luxury skincare products do you swear by?
 Tell us below!